dskroskznik/Quiz-Studying-Webapp/README.md

 - [License](#license)

 ## Welcome To QuizStudy
-*WEBSITE LINK IS DONE FOR VERSION TESTING*
+*WEBSITE LINK IS DOWN CURRENTLY FOR VERSION TESTING*

 1. **Navigate The QuizStudy Link**